To successfully gain admission to a US degree or pathway program, students must meet minimum academic and English level entry requirements.

 Academic entry requirements

-You need good grades in previous academic study that are equivalent to the minimum Grade Point Average (GPA) for entry to your chosen degree, whether you join a pathway or enter directly.
+You need good grades in previous academic study – high school or undergraduate degree – that are equivalent to the minimum Grade Point Average (GPA) for entry to your chosen degree, whether you join a pathway or enter directly.

 English language level

-If you have advanced English proficiency and have previously studied in English, you may be able to join a bachelor’s or master’s degree program immediately.
+If you have advanced English proficiency, you may be able to join a bachelor’s or master’s degree program immediately.
 You can start with a pathway program if your English level does not yet meet the requirements for a degree.
 Your English proficiency determines the length of your pathway program, normally from 1 to 3 semesters.

 Generally, we accept scores from any of the following English language exams: